gunharth/stylodesign/content/collections/projects/village.md

                 type: hard_break
               -
                 type: text
                 text: 'Following a pitch process we were retained to create the visual identity and full packaging output.
-Our solution was simple, utilising bold embossed typography on the bottle itself as the stand out graphic element paired with filled labelling to give an aesthetic that emphasises the quality of the contents. '
+Our solution was simple, typography on the bottle itself is the stand out graphic element, paired with more ''type as image'' aesthetic on the packaging to emphasise the quality of the contents. '
         type: slides
         enabled: true
+        title: About
     type: section
     enabled: true
   -